Project Committees (PC)

-Student Assembly Project Committees (PC) are established by the Student Assembly Board of Directors (SABoD) for the purpose of aiding in achieving the SABoD annual goals.
-Each PC is comprised of 1 or 2 chairs that are appointed through an annual application process.
-Each PC chair is able to select their members.
+Student Assembly Project Committees (PC) are established by the Student Assembly Board of Directors (SABoD) for the purpose of supporting the SABoD annual goals.
+Each PC is comprised of 1 or 2 chairs and 5 to 7 members that are appointed through an annual application process.

-Mission: This committee will foster student opportunities in community service, public health awareness, and engagement with minority and underserved populations.
-The committee will work closely with APTA staff to develop the profession's commitment to improving health and wellness within the community.
-This committee will also help inspire the next generation of physical therapists by promoting ways for students to mentor and educate today's youth interested in health care careers.
+Mission: This committee will foster student opportunities in community service, public health awareness, and engagement with minority and underserved populations by working with APTA staff to develop the profession's commitment to improving health and wellness within the community.
+This committee will also help inspire the next generation of physical therapists by promoting ways for students to mentor and educate today's youth who are interested in health care careers.

-Mission: This committee will promote collaboration, education, and networking between students across various health care specialties.
-Anticipating modern health care transformations, this committee will also advance DPT and PTA students' understanding and experience with providing patient-centered care as part of an interdisciplinary team.
+Mission: This committee will promote collaboration, education, and networking between students and professionals across various health care disciplines and specialties.
+While anticipating health care transformations, this committee will also advance PT and PTA student understanding of and experience with providing patient-centered care as part of an interprofessional team.

-Mission: This committee will work with APTA, DPT programs, and PTA programs across the nation to develop and maintain initiatives focused on increasing and retaining student membership.
-It will be guided by analysis of effective targets and methods for membership promotion as well as the intention to spread awareness of APTA, the Student Assembly, and the value of membership.
+Mission: This committee will work with APTA staff to develop and maintain initiatives focused on creating and retaining student membership.
+It will be guided by analysis of effective targets (e.g. first vs. second vs. third year students) and methods for membership promotion as well as the intention to spread awareness of APTA, the Student Assembly, and the value of membership.

 National Student Conclave (NSC):

-Mission: Join with APTA staff to develop an inspirational student-centered conference that lets students experience the amazing opportunity, support, and community that exists within APTA.
-This committee has the chance to create a conference for students by students.
+Mission: This committee will collaborate with APTA staff to develop a student-centered conference that enables attendees to experience the opportunities, support, and community that exists within the physical therapy profession.